|

 way, but when a blue person needed to get into one of the shops or offices,

-crossing the high path, they had to wait until it was clear and darted
+crossing the high path they had to wait until it was clear and dart quickly.

 never had separate PAVEMENTS for white and coloured."